 Policy storage and heavy data crunching in the local client would negatively impact performance

-Since scanning as the user types wasn't possible, the next concept I explored was to scan in the text editor after the user hits "send".
+Since inline scanning wasn't possible, the next concept I explored was to scan in the text editor after the user hits "send".
 This would prevent messages in the chat stream from becoming out-of-order and avoid potential confusion for recipients.

 I created some basic wireframes to illustrate the flow.